chromium-cheri/openscreen/docs/style_guide.md

 run-time/space overhead when the program runs.
 For this reason, a developer need not explicitly sprinkle "#if OSP_DCHECK_IS_ON()" guards all around any functions, variables, etc. that will be unused in "DCHECK off" builds.

+When deciding whether to use OSP_CHECK or OSP_DCHECK, consider the desired behavior in release build--remember that OSP_DCHECK does nothing in this configuration.
+Common code issues such as access violations will crash the program as surely as an OSP_CHECK would, in a less informative way.
+Make sure that code behaves as expected in both debug and release builds.